-A regular part-time employee working less than the normal hours per day of a full-time employee, and who is requested to work longer than his/her regular work day, shall be paid at the rate of straight-time for the hours so worked, up to and including the normal hours in the work day for a full-time employee.
-Overtime rates shall apply to hours worked in excess of the normal hours in the workday of a full-time employee.
+A regular part-time employee working less than the normal hours per day (currently eight (8) hours) of a full-time employee, and who is requested to work longer than his/her regular work day, shall be paid at the rate of straight-time for the hours so worked, up to and including the normal hours in the work day for a full-time employee.
+Overtime rates shall apply to hours worked in excess of the normal hours in the work day of a full-time employee.

-A regular part-time employee working less than the normal days per week of a full-time employee and who is requested to work other than his/her regularly scheduled work days, shall be paid at the rate of straight-time for the days so worked up to and including the normal work days in the work week of a full-time employee.
+A regular part-time employee working less than the normal days per week (currently five (5) consecutive days) of a full-time employee and who is requested to work other than his/her regularly scheduled work days, shall be paid at the rate of straight-time for the days so worked up to and including the normal work days in the workweek of a full-time employee.
 Overtime rates shall apply to hours worked in excess of normal work days in the workweek of a full-time employee.